tcburns24/reach-game/README.md

 #### 2) Remote
-To play remotely, enter this URL in your browser:[example] (https://reach-2018-hangman.herokuapp.com/ "LINK") .
+To play remotely, enter this URL in your browser:(https://reach-2018-hangman.herokuapp.com/) .
 The game is hosted on Heroku for your convenience.

 #### Allowing CORS